Policies, Resources, and Frequently Asked Questions

 HSP Candidate who is a prior living kidney donor 8

-HSP HLA match: The HLA typing for the deceased donor and recipient indicates a zero out of six (0/6) mismatch for DRB1, DQA and DQB antigens 9
+HSP HLA match: The HLA typing for the deceased donor and recipient indicates a zero out of six (0/6) mismatch for DRB1, DQA and DQB loci 9

 Kidney-pancreas transplant 10